TimeStranger294/Photography/README.md

 A: It's a program that uses Low-Quality images as base.

 # Q: What will it do?
-A: It makes users feel nostalgic like looking through photos through a 3DS.
+A: It makes users feel nostalgic like looking through photos with a 3DS.